MosheTDD/KidsProtect/README.md

 - The backend is unauthenticated; run it bound to `127.0.0.1` and keep it firewalled when elevated.
 - Avoid shipping personal state; do not bundle local `backend/state.json` in releases if it contains your data.

+## Disclaimer

+KidsProtect is provided "as is" without warranty of any kind.
+It modifies system networking rules and may disrupt connectivity or other software.
+Use at your own risk; ensure you have the necessary admin rights and backups.
+See the GPL-3.0 [LICENSE](LICENSE) for warranty and liability terms.

 ## Contributing